 Ariane Flight VA222

-With today’s “green light,” Ariane 5 is now cleared for its April 23 rollout from the Final Assembly Building to the ELA-3 launch zone, where it will be prepared for liftoff on Friday during a launch window opening at 4:38 p.m. local time in French Guiana.
+With today’s review, the Ariane 5 is now cleared for rollout tomorrow from the Spaceport’s Final Assembly Building to the ELA-3 launch zone – where it will be readied for liftoff on April 15 during a 1-hr., 54-min. launch window opening at 4:43 p.m. local time in French Guiana.

-The payload lift performance for this first Ariane 5 mission of 2015, designated VA222 in Arianespace’s numbering system, is estimated at 9,850 kg.
-It includes a combined total of some 9,000 kg. for THOR 7 and SICRAL 2, along with the launcher’s SYLDA dual-passenger dispenser system and satellite integration hardware.
+The payload lift performance for this first Ariane 5 mission of 2015 – which is designated VA222 in Arianespace’s numbering system – is approximately 9,850 kg.
+It includes a combined total of some 9,000 kg. for THOR 7 and Sicral 2, along with the launcher’s SYLDA dual-passenger dispenser system and satellite integration hardware.

-To be released second as the mission’s lower passenger, SICRAL 2 is a military telecommunications satellite developed in the framework of a turnkey contract that the Italian Defense Ministry and the French DGA armament agency (Direction Générale de l’Armement) have with Thales Alenia Space Italy.
-Telespazio, among other things, is responsible for the launch service.
+Sicral 2 is a military telecommunications satellite developed in the framework of a turnkey contract that the Italian Defense Ministry and the French DGA armament agency (Direction Générale de l’Armement) have with Thales Alenia Space Italy, while Telespazio is responsible for the launch service.

 After its deployment by Ariane 5, Sicral 2 will provide strategic and tactical telecommunications links for French and Italian military forces, as well as reserve capacity for other NATO nations.

 Date: Apr 14, 2015